sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 The identifier of the authenticated End-User.
 OpenID Providers MUST support a pairwise identifier in accordance with the OpenID Connect specification [[OpenID.Core]], section 8.1.
 See Pairwise Identifiers below on when it may be useful to relax this requirement.

 `sub_id_type`
-> REQUIRED.
+> OPTIONAL.
 The type of identifier passed in the `sub` Claim.
-In order to support multiple type of identifiers in an interoperable way, the type of identifier used for the identifier in the `sub` Claim is explicitly included.
+In order to support multiple type of identifiers in an interoperable way, the type of identifier used for the identifier in the `sub` Claim SHOULD be explicitly included.
 The value of the `sub_id_type` MUST be a URI.
+Values supported by the OpenID Provider are provided via the [Discovery endpoint](#discovery-0).

 `acr`
 > REQUIRED.
 The LoA the End-User was authenticated at.
 MUST be a member of the `acr_values` list from the Authentication Request.
 See also [Section 5.2.3](#authentication-context).